Working with the SecurityFramework

 SecurityFramework.Cli.exe verify --signature .\signatureT.p7s --inputFile .\integrity.xml --conformance Automatic --trustedCertificates ".\codeSigningRootCa.pem"

-- For more information, especially in case of failures, add
+- For more information (especially in case of failures) add

 --outputFile "log.txt"

-to get detailed information.
+to get a detailed log.

 Adding a signature to a PLCnext Engineer library...